littleosbook/littleosbook/paging.md

 Mapping 4 MB pages for the kernel is simple, but wastes memory (unless you have a really big kernel).
 Creating a higher-half kernel mapped in as 4 KB pages saves memory but is harder to set up.
-Memory for the page directory and one page table can be reserved in the `.data` section, but you need to configure the mappings from virtual to physical addresses at run-time.
+Memory for the page directory and one page table can be reserved in the `.data` section, but one needs to configure the mappings from virtual to physical addresses at run-time.
 The size of the kernel can be determined by exporting labels from the linker script [@ldcmdlang], which we'll need to do later anyway when writing the page frame